Lwasinam/remind_me/README.md

 ## Getting Started

-This is basically a  task reminder app buitl with flutter.
+This is basically a  task reminder app built with flutter.

 A few resources used were: